mjoand/CourseraPythonForEverybody/README.md

 # CourseraPythonForEverybody
-University of Michigan Python Certification
+Exercises and Bits of Code